This program is for individuals with the unrestricted right to live and work in Canada.

 Airline Transport Pilot License (ATPL)

-• Upon successful completion of the training program and subject to certain conditions, the graduates of the Jazz Approach will join Jazz as first officers
+• Upon successful completion of the training program and subject to certain conditions, the graduates of the Jazz Approach will join Jazz as First Officers

 Theoretical Knowledge